|Football Uniting Sikkim||Ganesh Tok Temple||Himalayan Zoological Park|

-Sikkim does not has its own airport.
-The nearest Airport is Bagdogra (near Siliguri) in West Bengal, which lies only 125 km away from Gangtok the capital of Sikkim.
+The state of Sikkim does not have a commercial airport.
+The nearest Airport is Bagdogra Airport (IXB) near Siliguri in West Bengal, which lies about 125 km from the state capital Gangtok.
 Bagdogra is connected to cities like Delhi and Kolkata by regular flights.

-Although the state of Sikkim lies at the foothills of the Himalayas, it has a good network of roads.
-Sikkim can be entered through northern areas of West Bengal.
+The state is accessible from northern areas of West Bengal.
 Darjeeling, Kalimpong and Siliguri are directly connected to Gangtok and other cities of the state.
-But during the monsoon seasons sometimes, landslides create temporary problems in road transport.
+But during the monsoon, landslides and avalanches create temporary blocks in road transport.